-Encounter Services
+Chapel Services

-MACU students, faculty, and staff gather twice a week for Encounter services.
-Tuesday mornings from 9:30 - 10:20 am and Wednesday Nights from 8 - 8:50 pm.
+MACU students, faculty, and staff gather twice a week for chapel services.
+Thursday mornings from 9:30-10:20 am and Wednesday Nights from 7:30-8:20 pm.
 Students, faculty, staff, and guest speakers, will encourage and inform those who attend.
-Students who are 10 minutes late or leave before it is over will not receive credit for their attendance.
-Tuesday Encounters will be faculty/staff-led (i.e. guest speakers), while Wednesday Encounters will be student-led (i.e. student speakers).
+Students who are 10 minutes late or leave before it ends will not receive credit for their attendance.
+Thursday chapel services will be faculty/staff-led (i.e., guest speakers), while Wednesday chapel services will be student-led (i.e., student speakers).